NawaMan/NullableJ/README.md

 ### `Nullable`
 `Nullable` is an copy-cat of Java 8 `Optional` but it is extensible and with improvements.
-It also allow you to create a nullable object of interface data.
 Its benefits (as for dealing with `null`) are very similar to `Optional`.
 However, since it is extensible, more methods are added and sub typing is done to expands its utilities, as well as, fixing some of the problems of `Optional`.
 For instance, `Nullable.of(...)` can accept `null` without throwing any exception.
-Its `get()` method, similarly, will return `null` instead of throw exception.
+Its `get()` method, similarly, will return `null` instead of throwing an exception.
 These makes `Nullable` smoother to use was there are not separate cases for null and non-null.
-Also it make `Nullable` a true "maybe monad".
+As a bonus, `Nullable` is a true "maybe monad".

 For example, the following code will return the value associated with the string key or empty string if the key is null.
 ```java